In situ visualization of regional-scale natural hazards with Galaxy and Material Point Method: Related work

 \subsection{Rendering Techniques}

 At run-time, visualization consists of two phases: converting raw data to renderable primitives (generally triangles) and transferring data to a rendering subsystem that produces pixels in an image buffer.
 Traditionally, this rendering process uses the \textit{rasterization} and Z-buffer algorithms to generate pixels.
-This approach, implemented in hardware, considers each primitive independently, determining which pixels are affected by the primitive, and for each such pixel, it evaluates how far it is from the viewpoint.
-If a given pixel is the closest so far (by comparing depth with the current value in the Z-buffer), it is shaded and saved to the image buffer, and its depth is saved to the Z-buffer.
+This approach, implemented in hardware, considers each primitive independently, and iterates over all the pixels to determine which pixels are affected by the primitive and evaluates how far each affected pixel is from the viewpoint.
+If a given affected pixel is the closest so far (by comparing depth with the current value in the Z-buffer), it is shaded and saved to the image buffer, and its depth is saved to the Z-buffer.
 Since this algorithm touches all the primitives, the cost is O(n), where n is the number of primitives.

 More recently, this approach is being replaced by \textit{ray-tracing}.
 In this algorithm, the rendering loop is across all pixels in the image, asking which primitive is visible at the pixel.
 This algorithm relies on an O(log n) search for each pixel and, on today's hardware (both general-purpose multi-core vector CPUs and graphics cards), is competitive in speed with rasterization and provides additional capabilities.
-Ray tracing provides a simple approach to realistic lighting effects - notably shadowing - that are hard to implement in rasterization algorithms.
-Both VisIt and Paraview optionally replace their traditional scan-conversion rendering with ray tracing, utilizing Intel's CPU-based OSPRay and Nvidia's GPU-based Optix.
+Ray tracing provides a simple approach to realistic lighting effects - notably shadowing and ambient occlusion - that are hard to implement in rasterization algorithms.
+Both VisIt and ParaView optionally replace their traditional scan-conversion rendering with ray tracing, utilizing Intel's CPU-based OSPRay and NVIDIA's GPU-based Optix.